Updated May 2025 (Originally published December 2017)

 Los Alamos is a unique town in Northern New Mexico, poised between ancient history and high-tech development.
-Pueblo peoples—including Tewa and Keresan-speaking tribes—lived in the area more than 700 years ago and many of their descendants still call it home.In the early 1900s, its remote terrain was home to the private Los Alamos Ranch School, where a teen-aged boys from around the country were sent to receive a college-prep curriculum balanced with a rigorous outdoor life.
+Ancestral Puebloans—including Tewa and Keresan-speaking tribes—lived in the area more than 700 years ago, and many of their descendants still call it home.In the early 1900s, its remote terrain was home to the private Los Alamos Ranch School, where teenage boys from around the country were sent to receive a college-prep curriculum balanced with a rigorous outdoor life.
 In the midst of World War II, the town became a top-secret outpost where scientists developed the world’s first atomic bomb.
-Today, the town has one of the highest concentrations of PhDs per capita of any town in the U.S., but it also rich in outdoor space, delicious food, and unique shopping thanks to the diversity of its residents.
+Today, the town has one of the highest concentrations of PhDs per capita of any town in the U.S., but it is also rich in outdoor space, delicious food, and unique shopping thanks to the diversity of its residents.

 Here’s where insiders go, stay, and play while on The Hill.